-Prolotherapy is a non-surgical, regenerative injection technique.
+Prolotherapy is a non-surgical, reparative injection technique.
 Prolotherapy stimulates the body to heal damaged tendons, ligaments, and joints.
 With local anesthesia, a thin needle is used to inject a dextrose (glucose) solution.
 The injection stimulates growth factors and creates a proliferation of white blood cells and fibroblasts that rebuild heathy tissues.
 Prolotherapy is inexpensive because it is so simple.
 Pharmaceutical companies cannot market "sugar water" (dextrose) injections.

 Early on after an injury, 1-2 treatments may be needed.
 For long standing problems, 4-6 treatments may be necessary at 4 week intervals.
 You might have to take it easy for a few days after prolotherapy because of soreness.
 Prolotherapy creates a temporary inflammation that tricks the body into healing.
 For this reason, anti-inflammatory medications should be avoided during prolotherapy treatment.